 There are reporting points both for incoming and outgoing traffic.
 Depending on weather situation and traffic flow one could choose either South- or North Channel.
-In summertime one can expect a lot of pleasure crafts in and out of Gothenburg or crossing the fairways.
 Vessels are advised to plan the passage in order to minimise traffic interference in the junction areas illustrated below.

 The South Channel transit is shorter than via the North Channel.
 There are both water and space enough for larger vessels if the channel is free from meeting traffic.
 Maximum allowed draft is 13 m, but vessels with draft more than 10m are advised to use the North Channel.
 The turn radius of the bends are about 0.75 NM.

-The North Channel is mainly used by large vessels but could naturally be used for all traffic.
+The North Channel is mainly used by large vessels but, if not blocked, open for all traffic.
 The North Channel is wider and turning radius is 1.0 NM.
 Maximum draft is 18.9m and minimum width is approximately 275m.
-When a large vessel is inbound through South Channel it is recommended for outgoing vessels to use North Channel, if the channel is free from traffic.
-In bad visibility this separated traffic flow is to prefer.
+When a large vessel is inbound through South Channel it is recommended for outgoing vessels to use North Channel, if this fairway is free from large vessels.
+In bad visibility such separated traffic flow is to prefer.

 If weather and traffic allows pilots normally speed up to around 15-18 knots in the outer area depending of vessels characteristics.
 When entering the S or N Channel we normally reduce to around 12-14 knots with larger ships.
 For vessels which are exposed to heeling restrictions lower speed could be necessary in the turns.